opf/openproject/docs/release-notes/12-5-0/README.md

 If you want to link an existing project related file or folder from Nextcloud to an OpenProject work package, you can now do it directly within the work package in OpenProject.

-To do so, start by clicking on **Link existing file** underneath the My Nextcloud files box.
+To do so, start by clicking on **Link existing files** underneath the section of your Nextcloud file storage.

 ![openproject-nextcloud-files-link](openproject-nextcloud-files-link.png)